 3. Will Your Personal Information be given to anyone else?

 G+T does not sell, rent or trade personal information about you to or with third parties.
 Personal information may be disclosed outside of G+T in the circumstances described below:

 (a) Disclosures to external service providers

 G+T may disclose personal information to external service providers who help us operate our business.
-Examples of our external service providers include companies who provide photocopying and archiving services, and research organisations and consultants who conduct research on our behalf so that we can better meet the needs of our clients.
+Examples of our external service providers include third party data storage providers, companies who provide photocopying and archiving services, and research organisations and consultants who conduct research on our behalf.

 If G+T engages external service providers, G+T takes steps to ensure that those external service providers:

-- comply with the NPPs when they handle personal information about you (regardless of whether they are a small business, and would otherwise be exempt from the new privacy laws); and
+- comply with the APPs when they handle personal information about you (regardless of whether they are a small business, and would otherwise be exempt from the privacy laws); and

 - are authorised only to use personal information for the limited purposes specified in our agreement with them.

 (b) Disclosures overseas

 Where G+T engages external information technology service providers, we ensure that wherever possible, our data is stored within Australia.
 Some of our vendors do however store data in overseas locations, including but not limited to UK, New Zealand, USA, and South Africa.